 There is a bunch of things you have to decide on when deciding to go through with the IVF treatment.
 A lot of those things depend deeply on money of course and time.
 If you have plenty of both (although you really never have too much time when it comes to treating infertility) you should take your time and choose the best clinic in the world you can find and make your chances greater.

 If your funds have limitations you will have to be a lot smarter and do a bit of investigating.
 You have to decide whether you want the clinic to be abroad or local.
-In some countries, IVF treatments are significantly more expensive than in others which makes people decide on IVF abroad treatment.
+In some countries, IVF treatments are significantly more expensive than in others which makes people decide on IVF treatment abroad.
 This is of course associated with different additional costs for travel and accommodation.

 Anyway, whether you choose a clinic abroad or local you need to draw up a ‘worst-case scenario list of expenses’ so there is no way you will be caught off guard and be surprised.
 You have to keep in mind that it could turn out that the first treatment failed so be ready physically, emotionally and financially if you want to give it another try.